-In addition, topics covered during the labs will include: 1) the use of computer software (SAS) to calculate descriptive, inferential and correlation statistics; 2) the collection, presentation and interpretation of data; 3) observational; correctional and experimental studies; 4) independent and dependent variables; 5) control and experimental groups; 6) conceptual and operational definitions.
+In addition, topics covered during the labs will include: 1) the use of computer software (SAS) to calculate descriptive, inferential and correlation statistics; 2) the collection, presentation and interpretation of data; 3) observational and experimental studies; 4) independent and dependent variables; 5) control and experimental groups; 6) conceptual and operational definitions.

-Lab instructors: Teaching Assistants are available for 2 hours each week during your lab time.
-They DO NOT have office hours.
+Lab Instructors: Teaching Assistants are available for 2 hours each week during your lab time.
 It is your responsibility to ensure that you understand the weekly assignment BEFORE you leave the lab.

-Drop Date: The last day to drop a Winter term course without receiving a grade is: March 6, 2015.
+Drop Date: The last day to drop a Winter term course without receiving a grade is: March 10, 2017.